zhoulaifu/24_cse215_fall/README.md

 - **D:** [63, 67)
 - **F:** [0, 63)

-# Force Majeure in Our Policies
+# Definition of Force Majeure in Our Policies

 Force majeure in our policies includes, but is not limited to, documented illness or family emergencies.
 A documented hospital visit alone is not sufficient to justify force majeure.
 The doctor's note must clearly state the reason for the absence and the recommended period of absence.